Superhuman’s Rahul Vohra says recession is the ‘perfect time’ to be aggressive for well-capitalized startups – TechCrunch

 Launched in 2017, Superhuman charges $30 per month and is still in invite-only mode with more than 275,000 people on the waitlist.
 That’s by design, Vohra told us earlier this week on Extra Crunch Live.

 “I think a lot of folks misunderstand the nature of our waitlist,” he said.
-“They assume it’s some kind of FOMO generating technique or some kind of false scarcity.
+“They assume it’s some kind of FOMO-generating technique or some kind of false scarcity.
 Nothing could be further from the truth.
 The real reason we have the waitlist is that I want everyone who uses Superhuman to be deliriously happy with their experience.”

 Today, the app is only available for desktop and iOS.
-Superhuman started with iOS because many premium users have iPhones, Vohra said.
-Still, many users have Android, so Superhuman’s waitlist consists of many Android users.
+Superhuman started with iOS because most premium users have iPhones, Vohra said.
+Still, many users have Android, so Superhuman’s waitlist consists mostly of Android users.

-“And we don’t think that if we onboard them they’d have the best experience with Superhuman because email really is an ecosystem product,” he said.
+“We don’t think that if we onboard them they’d have the best experience with Superhuman because email really is an ecosystem product,” he said.
 “You do it just as much on the go as you do from your laptop.
-And there’s a lot of reasons like that.
-And so if you’re a person who identifies that as a must-have, well, we’ll take in the survey, we’ll learn about you so we know when to reach out to you.
-And then when we have those things built or integrated, we’ll reach out.”
+There’s a lot of reasons like that.
+So if you’re a person who identifies that as a must-have, well, we’ll take in the survey, we’ll learn about you so we know when to reach out to you.
+Then when we have those things built or integrated, we’ll reach out.”

 We also chatted about his obsession with email, determining pricing for a premium product, the impact of COVID-19, diversity in tech in light of the police killing of George Floyd and so much more.